-See my article on 151 London Road for the source of my information on Jonathan’s occupation and place of origin.
+See my article on 151 London Road for the source of my information on Jonathan’s occupation.
 His first appearance in the rate books is in the October 1835 Church Rate Book, where the column for “Landlords Lessees or Owners Rated” lists “Barrett or Occupier”, perhaps indicating that he hadn’t quite moved in yet.
 Maria’s name is taken from her death announcement on page 4 of the 10 March 1847 Evening Standard, which describes her as being “wife of Jonathan Barrett, of Broad-green House, Croydon”.

-My identification of Jeremiah is somewhat speculative.
-Jonathan and Maria are absent from the relevant part of the 1841 census (Croydon civil parish, enumeration district 9), but there is a household consisting of 15–19-year-old apprentice engineer Jeremiah Barrett, 30–34-year-old Ellen Keen, and two servants.
-Jonathan Barrett married an Ellen Keen of the right age after Maria’s death, so it seems likely to me that Jonathan and Maria were away visiting friends on the census night, and Ellen Keen was a friend or relative who was either permanently residing with the family or staying temporarily to keep an eye on Jeremiah.
+Regarding Jeremiah, although Jonathan and Maria are absent from the relevant part of the 1841 census (Croydon civil parish, enumeration district 9), there is a household consisting of 15–19-year-old apprentice engineer Jeremiah Barrett, 30–34-year-old Ellen Keen, and two servants.
+Jonathan’s brother Jeremiah (see later footnote) had a son, also called Jeremiah, born on 19 December 1823 (see his birth record in the Quakers’ Quarterly Meeting of London and Middlesex register of births), which would have made him 17 at the time of the census.
+Moreover, Jonathan married an Ellen Keen of the right age after Maria’s death (Ellen will be discussed further in a future article).
+It therefore seems possible that Jeremiah was living at Broad Green House, Jonathan and Maria were away visiting friends on the census night, and Ellen Keen was a friend or relative who was either permanently residing with the family or staying temporarily to keep an eye on Jeremiah.
 (Regarding ages, note that the 1841 census instructions state that those aged 15 or above should have their ages rounded down to the nearest multiple of 5, though “the exact age may be stated if the person prefers it”.
 Jeremiah’s age is given as 15 and Ellen’s as 30.)